Should White Quartz Countertops Be Sealed

 Do Not Use Common “Penetrating Sealers” on Quartz Countertops

 Quartz counters are made from a natural stone aggregate and unsaturated polyester resin.
-The resin can have an adverse reaction with a solvent based sealer.
-This is one reason why I wouldn't recommended sealing quartz countertops with common penetrating sealers, "NOT" because they "won't" or "can't" stain.
+The resin can have an adverse reaction with a solvent-based sealer.
+This is one reason why I wouldn't recommend sealing quartz countertops with common penetrating sealers, "NOT" because they "won't" or "can't" stain.

-As you have discovered, quartz counters do not shine like a polished granite.
-It is not recommended to use a standard type of polish on quartz surfaces, because many standard types of polish contain wax that can build up, flake off and show wear over time.
+As you have discovered, quartz counters do not shine like polished granite.
+It is not recommended to use a standard type of polish on quartz surfaces because many standard types of polish contain wax that can build up, flake off, and show wear over time.